Harry F. Byrd Jr.: U.S. Senator

-Byrd's committee assignments in the senate included the Finance Committee and Armed Services Committee.
+Byrd's committee assignments in the Senate included the Finance Committee and Armed Services Committee.
 Even as a senator, Byrd contributed regular editorial content to his newspapers, blending journalism and politics.

 In a 1982 interview with The Washington Post, Byrd maintained that his earlier resistance to school desegregation, including the closure of schools, was justified and helped prevent racial violence.

 Byrd did not run for reelection in 1982 and returned full-time to his home in Winchester; he and his father had held the "Byrd seat" in the Senate for fifty consecutive years.
-He was succeeded by U.S. Representative Paul S. Trible, who served one term.
+Byrd was succeeded by Congressman Paul S. Trible, who narrowly defeated the Democratic candidate, Richard J. Davis Jr. Trible served one term.

 Retirement

 Even with his formal retirement from the Senate, Byrd retained his interest, and his independence, in politics; he endorsed Marshall Coleman, the Republican nominee for Governor of Virginia in 1989.
 He publicly supported Democratic Governor Mark Warner in the 2001 Virginia gubernatorial election, although Warner sought to raise taxes and faced conservative opposition.
 He endorsed Mitt Romney, the Republican candidate in the 2012 presidential election.